the-hideout/cache/README.md

 # cache ♻️

-A caching service using [Caddy](https://caddyserver.com/) + [FastAPI](https://fastapi.tiangolo.com/) with docker-compose
+A caching service using [Caddy](https://caddyserver.com/) + [FastAPI](https://fastapi.tiangolo.com/) + [Redis](https://redis.io/) with docker-compose

+This service is used to cache all GraphQL responses from the main Tarkov API in order to provide maximum performance ⚡

 ## Usage 🔨

-To use this repo simply do the following:
+To use this repo do the following:

 1. Clone the repo
-1. Run the following command:
+2. Run the following command:

     ```bash
     docker-compose up --build
     ```

-1. Navigate to your domain: [localhost](https://localhost:443/)
+3. Create a request to the cache endpoint to set an item in the cache:

+    ```bash
+    curl --location --request POST 'http://localhost/api/cache' \
+    --header 'Content-Type: application/json' \
+    --data-raw '{
+        "key": "mycoolquery",
+        "value": "fake response"
+    }'
+    ```

+4. Create a request to retrieve the item you just placed in the cache:

+    ```bash
+    curl --location --request GET 'http://localhost/api/cache?key=mycoolquery' \
+    --header 'Content-Type: application/json' \
+    --data-raw '{}'
+    ```

+5. As an added bonus, inspect your response headers to see how much longer the item will live in the cached before it expires and the request returns a 404 (`X-CACHE-TTL`)

 That's it!